D3FAU4T/MilscamJR/README.md

 This repository includes source code and release bundles for MilscamsJR bot.
 The project is currently unfinished and a Work In Progress.

+## Commands

+- `!socials`: Announces all of his socials in his Twitch chat
+- `!quit`: Closes the program

 To install dependencies:

 ```bash